 In this Yahoo DFS Review, we’ll cover those behind the recent re-emergence of the brand and the product itself.
-As you already know, Yahoo Sports has been a ‘thing’ for a very long time.
+As you already know, Yahoo Sports and Yahoo Fantasy Sports has been a ‘thing’ for a very long time.

 Yahoo Sports as we know it today was launched in late 1997.